 Some insurers let you avoid the cancellation fee if you wait to cancel until the date your policy is set to expire.

 Can you cancel auto insurance at any time?

-Most car insurance policies allow policyholders to terminate coverage at any time.
+Yes, most car insurance policies allow policyholders to terminate coverage at any time.
 Cancellation typically requires a signed form or written notice of cancellation that includes the desired end date of the policy.
 You may have to pay a cancellation fee as well in rare cases.

 Be sure to notify your insurer of the cancellation, since nonpayment can result in additional costs.

 Reasons to change car insurance policies or providers

 Adjustments to your coverage, such as lowering your coverage limits or getting rid of special equipment coverage after getting a new car that doesn't have custom parts, can also help reduce your overall costs and eliminate the need to cancel auto insurance.
 Be sure to discuss with your carrier any coverage changes that can lower your rates while still providing you with sufficient protection in the event of an accident.

-It's still always a good idea to shop around for a quote, as rates vary drastically across insurers, and you may be able to find a better rate without having to change your coverage.
+It's always a good idea to shop around for cheap car insurance, since you may be able to find a better rate without having to change your coverage.